Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 If your inform the DVLA that you have sold or transferred your vehicle they will automatically refund your vehicle tax if there are any full months left on your vehicle tax.

-If you don't have the V5C, you should still inform the DVLA of the sale.
+If you don't have the V5C, you should still inform the DVLA of the vehicle sale.
 To do so write to DVLA, Swansea, SA99 1AR and explain that you have sold the vehicle.
 Include the:

-Tell DVLA immediately via the V5C/3 section and pass the remaining parts of the document to the trader.
+Tell DVLA immediately via the V5C/3 section and pass the remaining parts of the document to the vehicle trader.

 You should receive an acknowledgment letter within 4 weeks which will confirm you are no longer responsible for the vehicle.